bohendo/blog-content/reddit/eip999-is-a-bad-idea.md

 Slippery slopes only exist within a category so putting bug fixes and censorship in separate categories lets me sleep well at night knowing that we have a well-defined and easily justified Schelling fence in place that ensure fixing bugs will never devolve into censoring transactions, etc.

 And the moral hazard?
-Whatever, the Parity devs have learned their lesson.
+Whatever, the Parity devs have likely learned their lesson.
 I don't find this argument particularly compelling.
+Besides, under the 1949 Geneva Conventions, collective punishment is a war crime.

 I am planning on [voting Yes on EIP999](https://www.etherchain.org/coinvote/poll/35) a few hours before the vote ends but I'd like to wait and see if any of the thoughts you share in the comments change my mind.
 I do my best to maintain strong beliefs, loosely held and am open to changing my mind on this topic.
 Did I leave out any compelling arguments against EIP999?
 Did I strawman any of the provided arguments?
 I look forward to hearing your thoughts.